 - Create it: Creating a digital product can take some time.
 Go ahead and take a look at this guide on how to write an ebook.
 While it is focused on writing e-books, the steps are applicable to creating any type of digital product, whether it’s an e-book or digital photography package.

 It also offers more affordable pricing as opposed to larger e-commerce sites like Shopify.
 You can check out Sellfy’s pricing guide here.
-They even offer a free 14-day trial so you can try it out with no charge to you!
+They even offer a free 14-day trial!

 Between YouTube’s volatile algorithms and frequent policy changes, it’s understandable that YouTubers are getting nervous about their Youtube earnings going down.